The Bankrate promise

 How to get the best home improvement loan

 Just as you would approach any product, consider the following factors when shopping for a home improvement loan.

 - Approval criteria.
 Each lender has its own requirements for a borrower’s credit history, debt-to-income ratio and income.
 Consider approval requirements before applying for a loan.

 - Fees.
 When comparing potential rates, look at any fees that may be incurred during the application or throughout the life of the loan since these will also add to the overall cost of borrowing.

 - Loan amounts.
 Depending on the scope of your project, the size of your loan matters.
 Do the math ahead of time to ensure you finance enough money to complete your home improvement.

 - Repayment terms.
-The longer your repayment term is, the less expensive your monthly cost will be.
-However, you’ll pay less interest if you choose a shorter term will mean paying less interest.
+The longer your repayment term is, the less expensive your monthly payment will be.
+However, you’ll pay less interest if you choose a shorter term.
 Weigh both options when shopping for a lender.